wuchuheng/command-alias/SOFTWARE_DESIGN.md

-# SpaceTrigger Software Design Document
+# AliasLauncher Software Design Document

 ## 1. Introduction

-SpaceTrigger is a cross-platform keyboard shortcut launcher application inspired by SpaceTrigger for macOS.
+CommandAlias is a cross-platform keyboard shortcut launcher application inspired by CommandAlias for macOS.
 The application allows users to configure custom keyboard sequences to rapidly launch applications, execute commands, and streamline workflows.

 ### Core Features